viewstools/docs/README.md

 [Here's a post showing how we got to the syntax we have today](https://learndx.com/crossing-the-impossible-a47456282b1c).
 [And this is Tom's reaction when he first saw it live 👻](https://learn.viewsdx.com/today-we-celebrate-the-freedom-of-creative-code-writing-c4477ca599a2).

+## Is it being used somewhere?
+Yes! 🚀 We currently have a strategic partner using Views to deliver their core application to their 50 million users in the USA.
+We're groking numbers and drafting a story that should help you understand what it meant for them to adopt Views in practical terms.

+Of course we use it to build things too.
+The docs app in this repo is an example of it.
+We'll be open sourcing more apps soon to showcase different uses of Views.

 ## Blocks